hda-technical/dancebooks/transcriptions/[1594, en] John Willoughbye - The Olde Measures.md

 ### The Queenes Almaine

 A double forward & a double backe, :2: singles syde, Caste off[[There is a stroke after f and since at the end of 16th century in England the orthography was "caste off", this stoke is transcribed as a ligature for "ff".]]
-A double ~~roun[de]~~ rounde, A double forwarde w^th^ your righte legge & a double backe, 2 singles syde Caste off & a double rounde .5 doubles forwarde, & a double backe, 2: singles caste off A double rounde, A double
+A double ~~roun~~ rounde, A double forwarde w^th^ your righte legge & a double backe, 2 singles syde Caste off & a double rounde .5 doubles forwarde, & a double backe, 2: singles caste off A double rounde, A double